-19.1 General.
-Discipline will be conducted in accordance with applicable law, directives/regulations, local policy and any change thereto are subject to I & I Bargaining.
-It is acknowledged that in some cases, disciplinary actions are necessary.
+- 19.1 General.
+Discipline will be conducted in accordance with applicable law, directives/regulations, and negotiated local policy are subject to I & I bargaining.
+It is acknowledged that in some cases, disciplinary actions are necessary. - a.
 The Parties agree that discipline and adverse actions will be based on just cause and will be consistently applied in order to promote the efficiency of the Federal Service.
-The parties recognize that discipline may be progressive in nature; however management retains the right to make the final decision on discipline.
-Disciplinary action will be taken for the purpose of correcting offending Employees and problem situations and maintaining discipline and morale among other Employees.
+The parties recognize that discipline may be progressive in nature; however, management retains the right to make the final decision on discipline.
+Disciplinary action will be taken for the purpose of correcting offending Employees and problem situations and maintaining discipline and morale among other Employees. - b.
 Title 32 and Title 5 Employees subject to investigation (including investigations conducted under Army Regulation 15-6) shall not be flagged at the unit level for activities that occur while on civilian duty status.
+Investigations concerning civilian employment matters including those conducted under Army Regulation 15-6, should not be used for non-judicial punishment or adverse administrative action on the military side.
+This does not restrict a military commander from conducting their own investigation. - 19.2 Representation.
+Prior to discussions that may lead to disciplinary actions, the management official will notify the employee of the right to union representation.
+If the employee accepts representation, no further questioning will take place until the representative is present.
+If the employee chooses not to have representation, a written waiver must be signed by the employee, appendix 1.
+The union will be served a copy of this waiver. - a.
+An investigatory interview will, if representation is requested, be delayed for a reasonable amount of time until the employee's representative can be present.